-You’ll get qualifying years every year you’re in work, earning above a minimum amount (£118 a week in the 2019/20 tax year if you’re employed and £123 a week if you’re self-employed) – or if you’re paying voluntary National Insurance contributions.
+You’ll get qualifying years every year you’re in work, earning above a minimum amount (£183 a week in the 2020/21 – or if you’re paying voluntary National Insurance contributions.
+You may still get a qualifying year if you earn between £120 and £183 a week from one employer.
 You can also get National Insurance credits if you’ve taken time out of your career to bring up children or look after someone who’s ill or disabled.

 If you don’t have 35 qualifying years of National Insurance contributions, you’ll get an amount based on the number of years you have paid in, unless you’ve got less than 10 years of contributions, in which case you won’t normally qualify for any State Pension.

 You can find out how much State Pension you’re on track to receive by requesting a State Pension statement.

 When can I start claiming my State Pension?